 With that in mind, Hugging the Bar will cover news, trends, people, places, and events in the craft beer, bar, and drinking world, but with more personal context and more of an examination of what these things actually mean to us.
 I love hop innovations and I can talk about them all day long, but here, we can wax a little poetic and raise a glass to the things we love.

-If you’re a dude who doesn’t believe I have the mental marbles to write about beer because I’m a woman, lol please see yourself out, but also, for anyone who’s interested, I’ve been writing about beer (plus food, other drinks, travel, history, and heavy metal, baby) for outlets like October, VinePair, Good Beer Hunting, Craft Beer, Hop Culture, Grub Street, Edible Brooklyn, Fodor’s, Atlas Obscura, Vice, Kerrang!, Loudwire, HuffPost, and more.
-This I can substantiate with a link.
+If you’re a dude who doesn’t believe I have the mental marbles to write about beer because I’m a woman, lol please see yourself out, but also, for anyone who’s interested, I’ve been writing about beer (plus food, other drinks, travel, history, and heavy metal, baby) for outlets like VinePair, Good Beer Hunting, Craft Beer & Brewing, PUNCH, Decibel, Craft Beer, Grub Street, Edible Brooklyn, Fodor’s, Atlas Obscura, Vice, Kerrang!, HuffPost, and more.
+To see some of that, head here.
 I’ve also been a mean little craft beer fiend since I turned 21, which was…let’s just say long ago enough that in my day, we walked 15 miles uphill both ways barefoot in the snow to track down craft beer from the very few spots in NYC like Rattle ‘N Hum, Spuyten Duyvil, and Spitzer’s Corner.

 These newsletters will also include beer tarot readings (trust me!) and dog photos, from brewery pets to my own pug, Darby, who is the crankiest animal you ever did see and also the center of my universe.
-And if you’d like to support Hugging the Bar, you can make a one-time donation here, become a patron over on Patreon for fun perks, or you can buy some sweet merch here.
+And if you’d like to support Hugging the Bar, consider opting for the paid subscription tier—you’ll get early access to special content plus exclusive content, too; free swag and a discount for Hugging the Bar merch; the ability to list events and jobs (subject to review) in the newsletter; and a customized, personalized tarot reading.
 Hugging the Bar has some goals beyond the newsletter, like becoming a platform for diverse stories in beer and being able to make regular donations to DEI causes, and however you may choose to support if you can is deeply appreciated.

 Can’t wait to hang here with you!